 Isokinetic offers everyone the competence and professional excellence of the rehabilitation gained in the competitive sports, together with latest technological innovations and the most advanced treatments used in the rehabilitation of great sportsmen and women.

-When a sportsperson is forced to stay away from the pitch, training and from the team because of an injury, the psychological and emotional aspects are also involved.
+When a sportsperson is forced to stay away from the field of play, training and from the team because of an injury, the psychological and emotional aspects are also involved.

-The same happens to any other person who sees his normal daily activities, working and social activities, compromised.
-The lack of independence, when even performing simple actions needs a support by other people: the feeling of being weak and limited is common to all those who experience trauma or musculoskeletal disease.
+The same happens to any other person who sees their normal daily activities, working and social activities, compromised.
+The lack of independence, when even performing simple actions needs a support by other people: the feeling of being weak and limited is common to all those who experience trauma or musculoskeletal injury.

 Gradually regaining the confidence with your own body is the first step.
 But the goal, whether is return to sport or to daily activities cannot be tackled only with treatments and therapies aimed to restore function.
 Everything must come with a team of multidisciplinary skills able to take care of the patient’s well-being with a 360 degree perspective.

-This takes place under the constant supervision of physiatrists and sports doctors within our excellent rehabilitation facilities both in the Italian and London offices.
+This takes place under the constant supervision of sports and rehabiliation doctors within our excellent rehabilitation facilities both in the Italian and London clinics.

 When can I go back to train and compete?